 There are a ton of great free plugins in the WordPress Plugin Repository.
 When reviewing plugins, look at their support ratings and make sure they have been tested up to the most recent version of WordPress.
-Of course, there are exceptions where not being tested to the latest and greatest will still work, but that should be the exception, not the rule.
+Of course, there are plugins where not being tested to the latest and greatest that will still work, but that should be the exception, not the rule.

-While free is always lovely, many plugins offer a “Pro” or Premium version that offers enhanced features and, more importantly, support.
-In addition, premium plugins * can be relied on to address bugs and keep up with WordPress updates promptly.
+While free is always cool, many plugins offer a “Pro” or Premium version that offers enhanced features and, more importantly, support.
+In addition, premium plugins * can be relied on to promptly address bugs and keep up with WordPress updates.

 I use a combination of both and do not hesitate to upgrade to the Pro or Premium version.
 Not only for the added support but to help support the developers.

 Free Plugins for Your New WordPress Site

 Each of these plugin's free versions is adequate for a starter site.
-However, as your site grows or you need additional functionality, the Premium version is worth upgrading.
+However, as your site grows or needs additional functionality, the Premium version is worth upgrading.

 I've been a WPMU Member for over a decade, which gives me access to their collection of 10+ Pro Plugins.
 WPMU also now offers Managed WordPress * hosting — which I use for this website and can highly recommend.